zangjianwei/oracle_tui.vim/README.md

     alias vidb='vim -u /path/to/your/.vimrc -c "call oracle_tui_start#ConnectDB()"'

     If this alias is set, typing vidb will automatically connect to the database.
-9. Source the profile to apply the changes: (e.g., source ~/.bashrc).
+9. Source the profile to apply the changes: (e.g., . ~/.profile).

 # Startup Steps
 1. Set the terminal encoding to UTF-8.